RRLash/Map-Making-Tools/ArcGIS-Python-Code/ArcGIS-Python-Code.md

 def Update(Starbucks, Recommend):

   if Starbucks == 0:
-     Recommend =  "Need to bring your own coffee" return Recommend
+     Recommend =  "Be ready to make your own cappuccino" return Recommend

   if Starbucks == 1:
-    Recommend = "Probably can reach a Starbucks" return Recommend
+    Recommend = "You can find a Starbucks, but you will have to drive" return Recommend

   if Starbucks == 2:
-    Recommend = "It easy to fin d a Starbucks" return Recommend
+    Recommend = "You can easily find Starbucks coffee" return Recommend
 ```
 [OutputFieldName] =